ndhendrix/SV_lab_site/content/home/welcome.md

   css_class:
 ---

-The Verguet Lab takes a multidisciplinary approach to health decision science and priority setting, particularly in the development of mathematical and computational decision-making models to better design health policies.
+At the Verguet Lab we take a multidisciplinary approach to health decision science and priority setting.
+We are particularly focused on the development of mathematical and computational decision-making models to better design health policies.
 Our work spans health economics, cost-effectiveness analysis, equity, and health systems performance.